 An awful lot of us are stuck with kitchens that make us feel that even cooking packet ramen is too much of a chore.
 But just because you have a small kitchen, doesn’t mean you have to give up on delicious, healthy food.
-There are things you can do to _improve healthy eating habits in small kitchens, even if you don’t have a Master Chef-worthy set up.
+There are things you can do to improve healthy eating habits in small kitchens, even if you don’t have a Master Chef-worthy setup.
 So for all of you looking to improve healthy eating habits in small kitchens, keep reading.

 How do you Improve Healthy Eating Habits in Small Kitchens?

 If you have a small kitchen, chances are, you might not love the idea of cooking in it every night.
 Cooking in batches and meal prepping is a saving grace for those nights where you’re tempted to throw in the towel and order pizza.
 You’re less likely to choose takeout when you have healthy food ready to go.
 Meal prepping helps you manage your portion sizes, making it a great go-to habit for reaching your health or weight loss goals.
-Make healthy recipes in bulk like soup, curry and pasta.
-Then freeze individual portions in these microwave and oven safe containers, ready for use at any time!
+Make healthy recipes in bulk like soup, curry, and pasta.
+Then freeze individual portions in these microwave and oven-safe containers, ready for use at any time!

 Remove all Junk Food From Your Kitchen

 When you’ve got chocolate, candy, and potato chips sitting right in front of you, it can be seriously difficult to resist.
 What’s out of sight is out of mind, so remove and replace that junk food with healthy alternatives.
 Stock up on fruit, vegetables, nuts, and wholegrain crackers that you can snack on when you’re feeling peckish.
 You want it to be as easy as possible to maintain your healthy eating habits.
 If you’re short on storage space in your kitchen, consider splurging on a snack rack to put your healthy snacks on display.